serg-io/infuse.host/README.md

 Note how the iterating template is inside a parent template.
 When a template is cloned and infused, nested templates are also cloned and infused.

-## Custom Elements Using Infuse.Host ##
+## Custom Elements ##

-The `Infuse.Host` can be extended to define a class for a custom element.
+The `Infuse.Host` class can be extended to define a class for a custom element.
 The only property that is required to be defined is a `template` getter.

-Lets say you want to define a custom element for a login form and that you're using [infuse-loader](https://github.com/serg-io/infuse-loader) to parse and import your templates.
+Lets say you want to define a custom element for a login form and that you're using webpack and [infuse-loader](https://github.com/serg-io/infuse-loader) to parse and import your templates.
 The following code would define a custom element called `<login-form>`: